 Sarah says she has always wanted to be a caregiver or teach and that as a sophomore in high school, she decided to become a nurse.
 LC was the perfect place for her to pursue that passion, she said.

-“I’m really spirited when it comes to Lynchburg College,” Sarah said.
-“I could be the cheerleader for Lynchburg College.”
+“I’m really spirited when it comes to University of Lynchburg,” Sarah said.
+“I could be the cheerleader for University of Lynchburg.”

 She has served as president of the Nursing Class of 2015, as secretary of the Student Nurses Association, and in a variety of leadership roles in the Kappa Delta Sorority.
 She is a member of the National Student Nurses Association, and she has been recognized through membership in the freshman honor society of Phi Eta Sigma, the Greek Honor Society Order of Omega and the Omicron Delta Kappa National Leadership Honor Society.

 “Sarah is driven to learn and to teach others.
 She makes the most of every opportunity that presents itself,” said Kim Ayscue, assistant professor of nursing.
 “It has been a pleasure to watch Sarah grow as a student and as a lovely, caring person. “

 She was chosen as a PASS (Peer Assisted Study Session) leader for chemistry and for statistics following her freshman year and for the past two years has served as the head coordinator of PASS.
 “The PASS program is one of the most important things we do to help students become successful scholars — and the coordinator of the many PASS tutors bears genuine responsibility,” Dr. Sigler said in his remarks about Sarah during Parents & Family Weekend.